gsi-ee/go4/README.txt

      2) Install ROOT binaries, includes and libraries in some default locations like /usr/local/bin, /usr/local/lib, /usr/local/include.
         For that "./configure --prefix=/usr/local" should be called.
-        Prefix location can be any.
+        Prefix location depends from the Linux distribution.
      3) Install ROOT from RPM packages.
 There are Linux distributions, where ROOT is available in form of precompiled package.
 Normally it should be enough to install such package on the system.